shadabbahadara/retailstore/ReadMe.md

 step 2 : install maven 3 in your system and set MAVEN_HOME environment variable
 step 3 : build the project
 mvn clean install
-step 4 : use the classes in generated jar file
+step 4 : use the APIs in generated jar file

 ## How to execute the unit tests and generate code coverage report without IDE
 please follow the below steps: